 Apple's charger brick might get pretty warm at times, but sometimes the official chargers are the easiest to trust.
-This is also one of the few 96W chargers that's an actual wall plug instead of having a figure-eight cord from the brick to the wall.
+This is also one of the few 140W chargers that's an actual wall plug instead of having a figure-eight cord from the brick to the wall.
 Apple's charger can also deliver a full 140W from a single port, unlike many multi-port models from other brands.

 What to look for in a 100W Charger: Power Delivery

-There are a lot of 100W multi-port chargers out there, but if it doesn't have Power Delivery, just turn around and walk away.
+There are many 100W multi-port chargers out there, but if it doesn't have Power Delivery, just turn around and walk away.
 Just walk away!
 Without a Power Delivery USB-C port that can offer 87W or more — preferably 20V/5A 100W charging if your devices support it — then it's only useful for charging a bunch of smaller devices.
 That can be useful but if you need to render out a project while charging your PC as much as possible, you'll want full power.

-Most 100W PD chargers like the Zendure SuperPort 4 either only have one USB-C port or if they have two, the first port is 87W-100W and the second port is capped at 18W.
-This configuration is great if you're always charging a phone and a laptop, but if you're in a family that might need to charge two Chromebooks at once after school, multiple Android phones, or a laptop the night before your family vacation, you need something more.
-Anker can intelligently distribute power based on what's plugged in, but more importantly you can plug in two laptops and get up to 50W of power to each of them.
+Most USB-C chargers only have one USB-C port capable of delivering the full 100W of power with the others configured for lower power for phones and tablet.
+This setup can make sense for those with only a single laptop.
+Still, if you're in a family that might need to charge two Chromebooks at once after school, multiple Android phones, or a laptop the night before your family vacation, you need something more.
+Anker can intelligently distribute power based on what's plugged in, but more importantly, you can plug in two laptops and get up to 50W of power to each of them.

 50W is over top speed on every Chromebook available at the moment, and it's enough that it should charge up most Windows and Mac laptops when you're not burning through battery with hardcore gaming or video rendering.
-If you're looking for a 100W charger that you can use for you and your husband, or for the whole family to use in the living room, that makes the Anker the only real choice for charging your power-hungry devices or recharging an excellent high-capacity power bank.
+If you're looking for a 100W charger that you can use for yourself, your partner, or for the whole family to use in the living room, that makes the Anker or UGREEN the only real choice for charging your power-hungry devices or recharging an excellent high-capacity power bank.